Last Updated on

 Positive vs. Negative Reinforcement

-Positive reinforcement is the additional stimulus that encourages a certain behavior.
-An example of this type of operant conditioning is a parent rewards a child for completing his chores with a piece of candy.
-The child starts associating chores with candy, and as a result, he does his chores more reliably and enthusiastically in the hopes of earning more.
+For example, parents use positive reinforcement when they a child for completing their chores with a piece of candy.
+The child starts associating chores with candy, and as a result, they complete their chores more reliably and enthusiastically in the hopes of earning more candy.

-Partial reinforcement involves having less frequent and consistent reinforcement and Skinner used four different partial reinforcement method.
+Partial reinforcement involves having less frequent and consistent reinforcement.
+Skinner used four different partial reinforcement method.

-Fixed Ratio Reinforcement is reinforcement is offered when a behavior is performed a certain number of times.
-An example this would be use rewarding yourself with a chocolate bar after every fifth workout you do.
+Fixed Ratio Reinforcement is offered when behavior is performed a certain number of times.
+An example this would be rewarding yourself with a chocolate bar after every fifth workout you do or allowing yourself to splurge on a bigger purchase if you reach your financial income goal every six months.

-Reinforcement occurs at fixed time intervals, however only if the desired behavior is done at least once during the interval.
+This is when reinforcement occurs at fixed time intervals, however only if the desired behavior is done at least once during the interval.
 An example of this is hourly compensation, regardless of the amount of work completed.
+Or when employees receive a break every two hours, regardless of how much work is completed.

 This reinforcement works on averages.
 Such as after the fifth time, then after the fifteenth time, for an average of about 10 times).
 Interestingly, variable ratio reinforcement generally produces the desired behavior which is most resistant to extinction.